 SRD related information can be found under the link: EFIS SRD Regulations.
 The information can be exported in csv (excel) format.

-The European Common Allocations table is also integrated in EFIS and can be downloaded (just select ECA).
+The European Common Allocations table is also integrated in EFIS and can be downloaded (just select ECA in the EFIS database).
 It contains all the SRD related ECC harmonization measures and applicable ETSI Harmonized European Standards.

 General procedure

-A clear procedure is established in order to define a new SRD regulation starting from formal requests for consideration by the SRD/MG.
+A clear procedure is established in order to define a new SRD regulation starting from formal requests for consideration by the CEPT.
 These requests can originate in industry, often through ETSI via a System Reference Document, or from Administrations that have identified a specific need for a new application.

-A 'System Reference Document' is usually produced for a new SRD application requiring a change of the present frequency utilization.
+A 'System Reference Document' is usually produced for a new SRD application or change of an existing SRD regulation.
 It should include a technical description information on the market and spectrum sharing which can be used by CEPT countries in their deliberations on spectrum compatibility and regulatory issues.
 Such requests are considered in CEPT for any necessary compatibility and regulatory assessment and for a recommendation on any required further action.
 Any recommendation for modification of ERC/REC 70-03 that is provisionally agreed proceeds to a public consultation process with subsequent resolution of comments before final approval for publication.

 In parallel with the CEPT process outlined above, ETSI generally develops a harmonized European standard (HEN) for the relevant SRD application.
 During this process ETSI will liaise with CEPT for information relating to appropriate operating conditions to ensure compatibility with existing services.

-The benefits of the current regulatory process include:
+The benefits of this regulatory process include:

 Defined entry points into the process for industry;